To understand the Coast Guard promotion timeline, you first must know the Coast Guard ranks have four different categories.

 Seaman Apprentice (E-2)

-To move up in rank to a Seaman Apprentice, you must complete Coast Guard basic training and have a recommendation of the commanding officer.
+To move up in rank to a Seaman Apprentice, you must complete Coast Guard basic training and have a recommendation from the commanding officer.

 Seaman (E-3)

-To become a Seaman, you must have six months as an E-2 and complete your ‘A’ course.
+To become a Seaman, you must have six months as an E-2 or complete your ‘A’ course.

 Related Article – Military Age Limits for 2020